Deliveries go smoothly, until the day one doesn’t:

 ❌ “It’s Too Expensive”

-Most basic coverage options are very affordable—often ₦500–₦2000 per delivery (globally, that could be $2–$10+ depending on the provider).
+Most basic coverage options are very affordable—often ₦1000–₦4000 per local delivery in Nigeria (globally, expect $2–$10+ depending on the provider and type of shipment).

 ❌ “I’ve Never Had a Problem Before”